jamesbaker1/agentic-life/README.md

-# Gmail Todo Bot
+# Agentic Life

-Gmail Todo Bot is an AI-powered tool that scans your Gmail inbox for emails from the past 12 hours, extracts actionable to-do items via the OpenRouter API, and sends you an aggregated summary email.
-Built to run as a GitHub Action, it's designed to be extended into a full-fledged email automation platform.
+Agentic Life is an AI-powered tool that scans your life (emails, documents, texts) from the past 12 hours, extracts actionable to-do items, and sends you an aggregated summary email.
+Built to run as a GitHub Action, it's designed to be extended into a full-fledged automation platform.

 ## Features